Ruanito/docker-lumen/README.md

 Run the develoment environment for Lumen framework

-Based on the official Docker images:
+Based on the official documentation:

 * [lumen](https://lumen.laravel.com)